airborne-commando/OPSEC-OSINT-Tools/README.md

 # OSINT-Tools
 A list of OSINT tools I made, forked, and or use.
+First lets talk about the definitions.

 ## OPSEC